kru/kru.github.io/content/posts/fpga-intro.md

 3. Kubuntu 19
 4.

-Note: My host OS to run the VM is Linux Mint 21, I create another VM (Debian for my work related stuff) this way I'll not messed up each other as they are on different guest OS.
+Note: My host OS is Linux Mint 21, I create another VM (Debian for my work related stuff) this way I'll not messed up each other as they are on different guest OS.

 ## Simple Program